ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/iredi.jpg)](https://osu.ppy.sh/users/8005579)

 Originally hailing from the osu! mapping scene, [iRedi](https://osu.ppy.sh/users/8005579) took the osu!taiko Beatmap Nominators by a storm from the moment he joined back in December 2023.
-Ever since,
+Ever since, he's been a super consistent force to be reckoned with, and his performance over the past year is a testament to that.

+Having over 160 nominations in 2024, iRedi's performance has been stellar to say the least.
+He maintained a very consistent level of quantity; peaking over 80 nominations in 3 months at one point, paired with a solid level of quality, too.

+With only a total of 17 resets (and only 3 of them being notable), iRedi's performance has been nothing short of excellent, hence why we're more than proud to bestow him with the Elite Nominator accolade!

 ### osu!catch